 After exiting the chapel, you will be in a small courtyard and will see a diorama that was created for the worlds fair and shows what the area looked like in 1791.

-From there you will head into the Basilica which is not a part of the mission but is a church that was built in the mid-1800s.
-It did not survive an earthquake in the early 1900’s that luckily the mission did, so it is has been completely rebuilt.
-It is a fantastic place to see though as it is immaculate inside and you can access it while touring the mission.
+From there, you will head into the Basilica, which is not a part of the mission but is a church that was built in the mid-1800s.
+It did not survive an earthquake in the early 1900s that luckily the mission did, so it is has been completely rebuilt.
+It is a fantastic place to see that is immaculate inside, and you can access it while touring the mission.

-The altar itself is domed, and there is a second large dome ceiling right in front as well.
+The altar is domed and there is a second large dome ceiling right in front as well.

-The part I enjoyed the most about the Basilica is the stained glass windows along the back that are each made in honor of one of the 21 missions.
+The part I enjoyed the most about the Basilica was the stained glass windows along the back that are each made in honor of one of the 21 missions.

 After exploring the Basilica, you can head back outside and continue the tour of the mission.

-Next, you will head into the museum.
+Next, you will head to the museum.
 The museum is tiny at just one room, but it has a few unique artifacts.

-First, is the collection of sacred items, some which were owned by Father Serra.
+First is the collection of sacred items, some of which were owned by Father Serra.

 After leaving the museum, there is a fountain and the typical statue of Father Serra that is at each of the missions.

-The next door leads you to the cemetery which has all sorts of graves ranging from massive to small and from many different time periods.
+The next door leads you to the cemetery, which has all sorts of graves from many different time periods.

 I found the stone statue of Father Serra of particular interest as it was different than any others I had seen before.

-Also, while walking around the cemetery be sure to look up at the roof of the structure as you can see both the mission bell tower and the new church as well.
+Also, while walking around the cemetery, be sure to look up at the roof of the structure as you can see both the mission bell tower and the new church behind it.